 Yes, Jesus Christ, the Second Person of the Trinity “existed in the form (morphē) of God” (Phi.
 2:6).
 He possessed all the “characteristics and qualities essential to” God.
 Then He took “the form (morphē) of a servant” (Phi.
 2:7).
 He now possesses all the “characteristics and qualities essential to” humanity.
 That is, He was “made in the likeness (homoiōmati) of men (anthrōpōn)” (Phi 2:7).
 This likeness is not simply outward form.
 Paul distinguished himself and Barnabas from divinity and identified himself with humanity.
 “We also are men (anthrōpoi) of like passions (homiopatheis) with you” (Acts 14:15, KJV).
 We too, he says, are men with human passions and emotions.
 The distinction he draws is that unlike divinity, he had human passions.

 Both the anthropomorphic, human form, and the anthropopathic, human passion, are necessary for incarnation.
 With both, we read, “Being in agony He was praying very fervently; and His sweat became like drops of blood, falling down upon the ground” (Luke 22:44).
 With both, we hear Christ’s cry of anguish, “My God, my God, why have you forsaken me?”
 (Mark 15:34).
 With both, He experiences human death.
 “He bowed His head and gave up His spirit” (John 19:30).
 With both He also experiences human resurrection.
 “He was raised on the third day according to the Scriptures” (1 Cor.
 15:4).
 With both, we have a complete Savior.
 ‘Black’ Friday becomes ‘Good’ Friday.
 Resurrection morning follows.
 And we may “confess that Jesus Christ is Lord, to the glory of God the Father” (Phi.
 2:11).
+This ultimate Thanksgiving is ours!
 Hallelujah!

 To help you grasp the significance of all of this, click here and listen to a message called, “Behold the Love of God.”